kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-02-setup-custom-domain-for-workload.md

 ---
-title: Use a custom domain to expose a workload
+title: Set up a custom domain for a workload
 ---

 This tutorial shows how to set up your custom domain and prepare a certificate for exposing a workload.
 It uses Gardener [External DNS Management](https://github.com/gardener/external-dns-management) and [Certificate Management](https://github.com/gardener/cert-management) components.